jupyterlab/jupyter-collaboration/docs/source/developer/spec.md

 It may be useful to have security at both levels.

-For level one, we could add a "token" field to each transaction that gets sent to the central relay server.
+1. For level one, we could add a "token" field to each transaction that gets sent to the central relay server.
 The relay could then be configurable to reject transactions based on their tokens, by allowing an extension to provide this behavior (either through some kind of FFI or microservice architecture)

-For level two, we could add a "signed token" to the value of certain actions, by putting it in the state of records, like in the executions schema we could add a `token` property to the `"requested"` state.
+2. For level two, we could add a "signed token" to the value of certain actions, by putting it in the state of records, like in the executions schema we could add a `token` property to the `"requested"` state.
 That way the client could pass that token to the server, the relay node would be unaware of it, but then the RTC jupyter supernode would grab out the token, and pass that on to the Jupyter Server where any custom authentication logic could be used for that request.
 It would probably have to be signed, maybe through some public/private key encryption, so only the supernode can read the token, not other clients.

 ### Multiple Kernel Executors

 There have been a couple of points raised by folks that make me think we might wanna support some idea of the current server that an entity is relevant for.
 The use cases:

-* Local instances of kernels in your browser, ala Jyve
+* Local instances of kernels in your browser, ala Jyve.
-* Having one jupyter client talking to many jupyter servers, if you have work in multiple places
+* Having one jupyter client talking to many jupyter servers, if you have work in multiple places.

 We could add a `host` field to the `kernelspecs` schemas with a uniqiue ID so that each each server would only execute kernels that come from kernelspecs that it owns.